ArzelaAscoIi/haystack-github-bot/README.md

 This example of a haystack promptnode uses two templates to generate a summary of actions.
 The [first template](/prompts/events.txt) is used to generate a summary per event type from github.
 The [second template](/prompts/summary.txt) is used to generate the final summary of all events.

+## Limitations
+The challenging part was to make GPT 'hallucinate' just the right amount to connect the dots but not make up facts.
+The bot is not perfect and will make mistakes.
+The most common issue I saw in my tests was that the bot lists irrelevant events/actions like `Pushed something to main.` There is still some room for improvement for the prompt templates.
 ## How to use it
 ### Installation
 1. Clone this repository